 Definitions and boundaries of public history are varied and changing among scholars and practitioners.
 Public history is listed as a field of study at the university level, characterised as a movement aimed at the popularisation of history beyond the boundaries of academia and regarded as a process of production that bridges the gap between history/historians and the general public through accessible and informative platforms.

 The objectives of public historians and the nature and extent of their engagements and collaborations with the general public in the process of history production is also a matter of debate.
+Correspondingly, the professions of public historians are diverse, ranging from educators, research assistants, consultants and government advisors to museum curators, preservationists and archivists.

 Public history divisions that directly and actively engage with the general public have expanded the educational and collaborative component of collective historical knowledge beyond the university domain.
 History museums, history magazines, public lectures, documentaries, the digital space, history tours and local and community history projects are notable examples of the public history domain.